 “If there were ever a time to give it a try, to do a microschool or learning pod myself, it was now.”

-Over the past 6 months, Sarah watched the global pandemic give rise to challenge after challenge for her school system.
+Since the onset of the pandemic, Sarah watched it give rise to challenge after challenge for her school system.
 She watched as parents struggled to quickly adapt to a virtual learning environment.
 And while some kids were adjusting, the approach was letting too many kids slip between the cracks.
 Among them, Sarah’s 8 year old son Luke.
 As Luke struggled to adapt to the static, stationary virtual environment, it sent Sarah down a rabbit hole.
 How could she give Luke the interaction he needed?
 How could she maintain his real love of learning?
 How could she keep him from falling between the cracks and never coming back up?

 To be fair, Sarah had a leg up on most moms in her situation.
 She’d worked with a group to build a new model of school in San Carlos on tribal land with kids from diverse backgrounds.
 She learned a lot building those “microschools” and knew she could use it to help her own kids during the pandemic.